Operation Hat Trick (OHT) Overview

 …to a national movement

 • “They promised to defend; we promise to support” is the rallying cry of Operation Hat Trick.
 OHT has lived up to this mantra.

-• The organization has gained support from – and partnered with – hundreds of sports teams, including 330+ universities and colleges in all 50 states, 165 high schools, 21 National Hockey League teams, 15 NBA teams and 70 Minor League baseball teams.
-OHT has been visible at 16 NASCAR races to date.
+• The organization has gained support from – and partnered with – hundreds of sports teams, including 350+ universities and colleges in all 50 states, 165 high schools, 21 National Hockey League teams, 15 NBA teams and 80 Minor League baseball teams.
+OHT has also been visible at 16 NASCAR races.

 • OHT is an apolitical philanthropy, focused on supporting injured service members and veterans, “a cause that should transcend politics,” Dot says.
 Former Presidents George W. Bush and Bill Clinton support Operation Hat Trick.